Joannechiao18/CPlusPlus-STL-Implementation/README.md

 ![](https://img.shields.io/badge/C++-17-success)

-These are the implementations from scratch for the data structures/containers in the C++ Standard Template Library (STL).

 ## Introduction
-I implemented some of the containers and their member functions from scratch for the C++ STL containers, which can be found [here](https://cplusplus.com/reference/stl/).
+These are the implementations from scratch for the data structures/containers in the C++ Standard Template Library (STL), which can be found [here](https://cplusplus.com/reference/stl/).
+In addition, I also performed HugeInteger arithmetic operations using the containers I implemented.

 ## Getting Started:
 ### Materials Overview